treygriffith/aks/README.md

 #### Retrieving a user's public key

-HKP version 1 relied on string searching to find the key id for a particular user, and then `GET`ing that key id to retrieve the Public Key Block.
-HKP version 2, by contrast does not support string searching, and instead returns the Public Key Block for a user (as defined by a unique email address) when sending a `GET` request to `/users/:domain/:user`.
+HKP relied on string searching to find the key id for a particular user, and then `GET`ing that key id to retrieve the Public Key Block.
+HAKP, by contrast does not support string searching, and instead returns the Public Key Block for a user (as defined by a unique email address) when sending a `GET` request to `/users/:domain/:user`.
 For example:
 ```
 GET http://keys.example.com/users/example.com/alice
 ```